mamdlc/PowerAutomate_Forge/README.md

 ### Installing

-* First download the custom connection file from https://github.com/idom-mam/PowerAutomate_Forge/blob/70ce9cf3a7c6bdf39533201f4756ec6e513e7265/Conexion_ForgeBIM360.swagger.json
+* First download the Custom Connector file from https://github.com/idom-mam/PowerAutomate_Forge/blob/70ce9cf3a7c6bdf39533201f4756ec6e513e7265/Conexion_ForgeBIM360.swagger.json
-⚠️ this is only done the first time!
+#### ⚠️ Do this only first time!
-* Then install the custom connector into Power Automate platform.
+* Then install the Custom Connector into Power Automate platform.
 Set your custom name and remember it!
-* Now download the flow file and install again in Power Automate
+* Now download the flow file and install again in Power Automate platform.
+Should be set the Custom Connector during the installation.

 ### Executing program